-Banyan’s Data Loss Prevention (DLP) capability is designed to to prevent users from unintentionally exposing organizational data.
-Banyan provides a network-based approach to DLP using AI detectors that complements other approaches such as Endpoint DLP and Cloud DLP.
+Banyan’s Data Loss Prevention (DLP) capability is designed to prevent users from unintentionally exposing organizational data.
+Banyan provides a network-based approach to DLP using AI detectors; this approach complements others, such as Endpoint DLP and Cloud DLP.

 DLP Rules are the fundamental building block of a Banyan DLP policy.
-A DLP policy is comprised of Upload Rules or Download Rules or both.
+A DLP policy comprises Upload Rules, Download Rules, or both.

 upload_rule: applied on traffic leaving the user’s device (typically the body of a POST request)

 download_rule: applied on traffic entering the user’s device (typically a response to a GET request)

 A given Rule can consist of File references, Detector references, or both.

 File References describe the types of files to detect and block.